leanprover-community/blog/posts/sphere-packing-1.md

 Lausanne.

 January 2026 saw the team engaging with AI more closely than ever.
-Chris and Sidharth were both experimenting with "vibe proving", with Chris using Cameron's Lean 4 Skills for Claude Code to prove a version of the residue theorem from complex analysis and Sidharth using Opus 4.5, Gemini and GPT 5.2 to prove that for any $n$, the periodic sphere packing constant in $\mathbb{R}^n$ is equal to the sphere packing constant in $\mathbb{R}^n$.
-We gave an update on the project at Lean Together, and a week later, Sidharth spoke (remotely) about his vibe-proving work at the Aarhus Math & AI Workshop.
+Chris and Sid were both experimenting with "vibe proving", with Chris using Cameron's Lean 4 Skills for Claude Code to prove a version of the residue theorem from complex analysis and Sid using Opus 4.5, Gemini and GPT 5.2 to prove that for any $n$, the periodic sphere packing constant in $\mathbb{R}^n$ is equal to the sphere packing constant in $\mathbb{R}^n$.
+We gave an [update on the project](https://youtu.be/mq0P9BMyGPQ?si=E8FVzlSxjRm6eM8L) at [Lean Together](https://leanprover-community.github.io/lt2026/schedule.html), and a week later, Sid spoke (remotely) about his vibe-proving work at the [Aarhus Math & AI Workshop](https://conferences.au.dk/math-ai-workshop-2026).
 January was going swimmingly\... until all of a sudden, we found ourselves in the eye of a storm.

-On 29 January, 2026, at exactly 10 pm, Sidharth received an email from Jesse Han, CEO of Math, Inc. "Hey Sid, I'll be in Pittsburgh tomorrow and would love to meet!
+On 29 January, 2026, at exactly 10 pm, Sid received an email from [Jesse Han](https://jesse-michael-han.github.io/), CEO of Math, Inc. "Hey Sid, I'll be in Pittsburgh tomorrow and would love to meet!
 Want to grab a cup of coffee?"
-Sidharth set up a meeting with Jesse the following morning, also inviting his PhD advisor, [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/).
-On that frosty morning, Jesse broke the ice by telling Sidharth, "We need your help with the $24$-dimensional case."
-Sidharth replied, "Perhaps we should focus on $8$ before moving on to $24$," to which Jesse replied, "Here's the thing about dimension $8$: Gauss\... finished it."
+Sid set up a meeting with Jesse the following morning, also inviting his PhD advisor, [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/).
+On that frosty morning, Jesse broke the ice by telling Sid, "We need your help with the $24$-dimensional case."
+Sid replied, "Perhaps we should focus on $8$ before moving on to $24$," to which Jesse replied, "Here's the thing about dimension $8$: Gauss\... finished it."